 \section{Abstract}

 Accurate channel state information (CSI) is critical for current and next-generation multi-antenna systems.
-Yet conventional pilot‐based estimators incur prohibitive overhead as antenna counts grow.
+Yet conventional pilot-based estimators incur prohibitive overhead as antenna counts grow.
 In this paper, we address this challenge by developing a novel framework based on Gaussian process regression (GPR) that predicts full CSI from only a few observed entries, thereby reducing pilot overhead.
-The correlation between data points in GPR is defined by the covariance function, known as kernels.
+The correlation between data points in GPR is defined by the covariance function, known as kernel.
 In the proposed GPR-based CSI estimation framework, we incorporate three kernels, i.e., radial basis function, Mat\'ern, and rational quadratic, to model smooth and multi-scale spatial correlations derived from the antenna array geometry.
-The proposed approach is evaluated across Kronecker and Weichselberger channel models with three distinct pilot probing schemes.
-Results show that proposed GPR with the 50\% pilot saving achieves the lowest prediction error, the highest empirical 95\% credible-interval coverage, and the best preservation of mutual information relative to benchmarks.
-This enables up to 50\% pilot reduction while preserving 92\% of the link capacity.
+The proposed approach is evaluated across two channel models with three distinct pilot probing schemes.
+Results show that the proposed GPR with 50\% pilot saving achieves the lowest prediction error, the highest empirical 95\% credible-interval coverage, and the best preservation of spectral efficiency relative to the benchmarks.